Xi and Putin to meet face-to-face next week, Russian envoy says: state media - KESQ

 The expected meeting at the Shanghai Cooperation Organization (SCO) summit would be the first face-to-face between the two leaders, who have established a close relationship, since the Russian invasion of Ukraine earlier this year.

-It would also be the first overseas trip for Xi since the early days of the coronavirus pandemic.
+It would also be the first overseas trip for Xi since the early days of the coronavirus pandemic, as China’s uncompromising zero-Covid stance has significantly limited diplomatic travel for its top officials.

+On Wednesday, China’s number three leader Li Zhanshu, a member of the Chinese Communist Party’s Politburo Standing Committee, became the highest ranking official to leave China when he arrived in Vladivostok to attend the Eastern Economic Forum.
+Li was expected to meet with Putin on Wednesday, according to Tass.

+The expected meeting next week between Xi and Putin — and the choice of destination for Xi’s first overseas trip — signals the importance of the Russian relationship for China, even in the face of international blow back against Moscow after its unprovoked invasion of Ukraine earlier this year.

+The potential visit to Central Asia as Xi’s first official visit outside China since early 2020 would also be a nod to his own legacy in boosting China’s international profile during his decade in power.
+Xi announced his flagship Belt and Road Initiative during a 2013 visit to Kazakhstan.

+The international trip would come just weeks before a major political meeting in Beijing, where Xi is expected to break with tradition and assume a third term in power, cementing his role as China’s most powerful leader in decades.

-The SCO summit will be held on September 15 to 16 in Samarkand.
+The SCO summit will be held from September 15 in Samarkand, Uzbekistan.
+The organization is compromised of China, India, Kazakhstan, Kyrgyzstan, Russia, Pakistan, Tajikistan and Uzbekistan.

 The-CNN-Wire